If you’ve recently given birth,

 your body has just accomplished a miraculous feat … growing another life!
 Immediately after delivery, your body begins a cascade of changes designed to help you recover.
 Although your pregnancy has technically ended, your body will need at least several weeks to heal.

 You probably discovered that labor is hard work!
 It is normal to feel tired after a long labor and delivery, and you may discover soreness in muscles you never knew existed.
-If you had an epidural during labor, you may have residual discomfort in the centre of your back, as well as aching leg muscles from labor itself.
+If you had an epidural during labor, you may have residual discomfort in the center of your back, as well as aching leg muscles from labor itself.
 Your fatigue may be related to anemia as well, as all deliveries result in a substantial amount of blood loss.
 Most health care providers order a blood test after delivery to check for anemia; you can ask for your results and advice on whether to take supplemental iron.
 In addition to iron, eating a healthy diet, drinking plenty of fluids and sleeping when you can will be helpful.

 Your body is programmed to nourish a growing baby, and your breasts have already been preparing for this event.
 Initially, you will produce colostrum, a special liquid designed to provide your baby with concentrated nutrients and disease-fighting antibodies.
 It will be three or four days before you begin to produce actual milk, which may appear more yellow than cow’s milk.
 Your breasts are likely to engorge as you overfill with milk, and this can be painful and may initially cause a brief fever.
 Your body is responsive to your baby’s needs.
 As your baby nurses, your body will produce the right quantity of milk for your baby.
 Nursing your baby at least every three hours may help to relieve engorgement.

 If you had an episiotomy for a vaginal birth or a laceration requiring stitches, you may feel sore for several days.
 Lying or standing may be more comfortable than sitting.
 Ice packs can reduce pain and swelling initially; soaking in a shallow bath of warm water may feel soothing after the first 24 hours.
-You can request medication to ease the pain; your practitioner can prescote medicine that won’t interfere with breastfeeding.
+You can request medication to ease the pain; your practitioner can prescribe medicine that won’t interfere with breastfeeding.
 Keep your skin clean using a spray bottle or cup of warm water to rinse yourself off after each visit to the bathroom.
 Bowel movements may be painful; eating fiber, drinking plenty of liquids and using a laxative can help.

 If you had a cesarean section, you’ll be more aware of your abdominal discomfort than your bottom discomfort.
 Your abdominal incision could be quite painful, but this will taper off over the next few weeks.
 Avoid using your abdominal muscles when you get into or out of bed; have your nurse show you how to support yourself with your arms as you try to sit or stand up.
 The area of abdominal pain may seem wider than your skin incision.
 This is because the visible incision doesn’t reveal the full extent of the surgery below the skin.
 A tugging or burning feeling on either size of a horizontal c-section scar is common.